 If you are planning to visit the amazing capital of Denmark and to attend the concert or to watch the home match of the Lions at their cosy stadium, first of all, you need to get some tickets.
-For this purpose, there is a very convenient and timesaving solution, which is known as StubHub.
+For this purpose, there is a very convenient and timesaving solution, which is known as Ticket Compare.
 Whenever you want to buy tickets to sports events or music shows anywhere in the world at a reasonable price, you can always rely on it.
+Tickets to special events like Euro 2020 tournament are also available at Ticket Compare.
 The service has an intuitive interface, advanced navigation, and worldwide delivery for your convenience.
 The other ways to purchase football tickets are as follows:

 - At the club’s official website;

 - At the club shop located at Øster Allé, the northeast corner of Parken Stadium;

 - At the kiosks around the ground on matchdays with an extra fee of DKK 40 (about £5).